tlswg/tls-key-share-prediction/draft-ietf-tls-key-share-prediction.md

 2. Predicting the old post-quantum KEM adds a round-trip cost to newer servers.
 Servers will be unlikely to transition as a result.
 3. Predicting the new post-quantum KEM adds a round-trip cost to older servers.
 Particularly early in the transition, when most servers do not implement the new KEM, this may significantly regress performance.

-This document defines a method for servers to declare their named group preferences in DNS, using SVCB or HTTPS resource records {{!RFC9460}}.
+This document defines a method for servers to declare their supported named groups in DNS, using SVCB or HTTPS resource records {{!RFC9460}}.
 This allows the client to predict key shares more accurately.

 # Conventions and Definitions